by-ae/ae-in-workflow/README.md

 2. Next time you load the same pose data, it starts with your previous edits
 3. Use Ctrl+Z to reset to the original if needed
 4. You can also link multiple Pose Editor nodes in your workflow to chain distinct poses for rudimentary animation

-## 🎮 Advanced Features

-### Intelligent Person Selection
-The editor automatically selects the person whose keypoints are closest to your mouse cursor, making it easy to work with crowded scenes.

-### Default T-Pose Creation
-When no pose data is provided as input, the editor automatically creates a natural T-pose template for immediate editing.
-Perfect for creating poses from scratch.

-### Scale-Aware Keypoint Fixing
-When using Ctrl+F to fix missing keypoints, the editor analyzes the scale of existing keypoints and applies proportional corrections based on T-pose anatomy.

-### Smart Caching
-- Each unique pose input gets cached separately
-- Subsequent edits of the same pose start with your last saved version
-- Cache persists between ComfyUI sessions

-### Window Position & Size Memory
-- Remembers exact window position and size between sessions
-- Cross-platform support using native system tools (xwininfo, PowerShell, osascript)
-- Use `reset_cached_window_position=True` to reset to defaults if window gets lost

 ## 🤝 Contributing